Twilight (Star Trek: Enterprise): Reception

-Writer Darren Mooney at The M0vie Blog.com says that "'Twilight' is a surprisingly affecting love story, one that uses a science-fiction premise to capture a very human situation."
-He added that, "Mike Sussman is a writer with a very clear fascination and engagement with continuity and consistency... ['Twilight'] is a beautiful and thoughtful piece of Star Trek, an absolute triumph."
+The Star Trek 101 guidebook named "Twilight" as one of the "Ten Essential Episodes" from Star Trek: Enterprise.
+The Digital Fix said this was the best episode in season 3.
 Blogger J.P.
 Halt at his website Random Musings rated the episode 10/10, writing, "Mike Sussman, who is arguably the show's best writer, has crafted a very smart script."
 Halt added: "Overall, this is probably the best 'reset button' episode the Trek franchise ever crafted.
 It's one of a very small handful of outstanding Enterprise episodes, and a contender for the series' best."

+The Washington Post noted that "Twilight" was Enterprise's "highest rated episode" in their analysis of ratings from the Internet Movie Database.
+Critic Stephanie V.W.
+Lucianovic at Television Without Pity, aka "Keckler," said that the episode will "get your Heart of Khan pumping with righteous Trekkie excitement," adding that the producers have "come up with something amazing that is completely, unabashedly, and unreservedly worthy of high praise."
+She gave the episode a grade of A+. io9 ranked "Twilight" as the 33rd best episode of Star Trek, out of the more than 700 made by that time.

+Writer Darren Mooney at The M0vie Blog.com says that "'Twilight' is a surprisingly affecting love story, one that uses a science-fiction premise to capture a very human situation."
+He added that, "Mike Sussman is a writer with a very clear fascination and engagement with continuity and consistency... ['Twilight'] is a beautiful and thoughtful piece of Star Trek, an absolute triumph."
+WhatCulture ranked it as one of the "30 Best Star Trek Episodes Of All Time," saying that, "like many great episodes of Trek in the past, 'Twilight' had something interesting to talk about and did it exceptionally well... doing it within the confines of a mesmerizing character piece between Archer and T'Pol."

-"Mike Sussman's script for 'Twilight' is an intriguing piece of work," writes Matthew Kresal at WarpedFactor.com.
+Matthew Kresal at WarpedFactor.com wrote, "Mike Sussman's script for 'Twilight' is an intriguing piece of work."
 He adds, "It's also a turning point for Enterprise as a whole and was the first sign of what the series might be capable of.
 On its own it stands out as one of Star Trek best alternate timeline episodes and rightfully so."

-Critic "Ex Deus" at TrekWeb.com gave the episode 9.5 out of 10 stars, saying "Scott Bakula gives one of his best performances as Archer.
-In 2015, WhatCulture ranked it as one of the "30 Best Star Trek Episodes Of All Time," saying that, "like many great episodes of Trek in the past, 'Twilight' had something interesting to talk about and did it exceptionally well... doing it within the confines of a mesmerizing character piece between Archer and T'Pol."

-In 2014, io9 ranked "Twilight" as the 33rd best episode of Star Trek, out of the more than 700 made by that time.
-In 2021, The Digital Fix said this was the best episode in season 3.